Winter Fest (Grades 3-6)

 Winter Fest will officially start between 8 and 9 pm Friday night.
 Please arrive between 6:30 and 8:00 to allow time to check-in, move in and attend a leaders meeting.
 Winter Fest will wrap up around 11 am Sunday morning.
 Please schedule your return to Church to allow you to fully participate in Sunday morning events at Winter Fest.

-After pre-registering, your group leader will receive a confirmation letter detailing the next steps.
+After pre-registering, your church leader will receive a confirmation letter detailing the next steps.
 As the weekend draws near, specific details will be sent out via email or Facebook.
-Please pass on all information to all counselors/leaders.
+Please pass on all information to all adult leaders.

 What to Bring